Kenneth Vermeer: Netherlands Olympic team

 In 2008, Vermeer was selected by Foppe de Haan for the Netherlands Olympic football team to compete in the 2008 Summer Olympics in Beijing.
-On 2 August 2008, he made his debut for the Netherlands Olympic squad in a friendly match against Ivory Coast in preporation for the Summer games.
+On 2 August 2008, he made his debut for the Netherlands Olympic squad in a friendly match against Ivory Coast in preparation for the Summer games.
 In total Vermeer competed in 5 matches for the Olympic team, with four caps during Olympic games, where the Netherlands were defeated by Argentina 2–1 in the quarter-final by goals from Lionel Messi and Ángel Di María.